Manamama/servers_forked/Fork_Updates/sequential_thinking_test_plan_partially_tested.md

 # Test Plan for Sequential Thinking Tool Proposals

-**Commencing Test Execution:** This document outlines the test plan for the various proposed versions of the `sequentialthinking` MCP server.
-It's crucial to note that the `.ts` files in `src/sequentialthinking/proposals/` are **pre-existing implementations** of these versions, and the goal is to **test** them, not to implement them.
-The primary objective is to verify that the implemented changes (versioning, source identification, enhanced validation, and new guidance mechanisms) function as expected across different AI-authored versions.
+**Current Status and Purpose:** This document outlines the test plan for various proposed versions of the `sequentialthinking` MCP server.
+It's crucial to note that the `.ts` files in `src/sequentialthinking/proposals/` are **pre-existing implementations** of these versions.
+The primary objective was to verify that the implemented changes (versioning, source identification, enhanced validation, and new guidance mechanisms) function as expected across different AI-authored versions.

- The primary goal is to verify that the implemented changes (versioning, source identification, enhanced validation, and new guidance mechanisms) function as expected across different AI-authored versions.
+**Current Status of Proposals:**

+*   **Grok AI's Version (v0.7.2):** This version has been informally tested and is working successfully in a live environment.
+Its implementation involved directly copying the proposal over the existing `.js` file.
+*   **Gemini AI's Version (v0.7.1):** Testing for this version has been suspended due to the successful performance of Grok AI's version and current time constraints.

-### Overall Goal of This Test Plan (The "Forest")
+**Overall Goal of This Test Plan (The "Forest"):**

-The overarching goal with this test plan is to **systematically validate the quality, reliability, and intended behavior of different AI-authored versions of the `sequentialthinking` MCP server.** This testing is crucial for building confidence in AI-generated code, ensuring the `sequentialthinking` tool is reliable for its users, and informing future development of AI-assisted coding.
+The overarching goal with this test plan was to **systematically validate the quality, reliability, and intended behavior of different AI-authored versions of the `sequentialthinking` MCP server.** While Grok AI's version has been successfully deployed, this document remains as a reference for external users (e.g., GitHub users) who may wish to formally retest these proposals themselves, or for potential merging back into the original project via a Pull Request.
+This testing is crucial for building confidence in AI-generated code, ensuring the `sequentialthinking` tool is reliable for its users, and informing future development of AI-assisted coding.

 **Context for These Proposals:** User testing revealed that the current Sequential Thinking tool is defective, as the AI utilizing it does not branch sufficiently.
-Following extensive discussions, both Grok AI and Gemini AI have proposed fixes, which are now being implemented.
-The tests outlined in this plan will serve to validate these proposed solutions.
+Following extensive discussions, both Grok AI and Gemini AI had proposed fixes, which were then evaluated.
+The tests outlined in this plan were designed to validate these proposed solutions.

 ### Role of `settings.json` in Testing